1-on-1 networking can be, dare I say it, quite frustrating!

 ⑥ Shut-off Your Cell Phone

-Unless in dire emergency, nothing screams disrespect more than your cell phone ringing in the middle of a conversation… and you answer it!
+Unless in a dire emergency, nothing screams disrespect more than your cell phone ringing in the middle of a conversation—and you answer it!

 You say to the person you’re meeting with: “Hold that thought for a second; I’ve got to get this.”
 Translation to the person you’re meeting with—you’re not important; this call is.

 ⑦ Be Clear About Your Intentions

 Why do you want to meet with them?
 Don’t mislead them with false intentions.
 Is this just a meeting to get to know one another better?
 Or is this a sales meeting where you’ll be introducing your products and services?
-They’re likely to be upset if they’re expecting good conversation and it ends up being one long sales pitch.
+They’re likely to be upset if they’re expecting a good conversation, and it ends up being one long sales pitch.

 ⑧ Maintain Proper Eye Contact

 Don’t look over their shoulder as if you’re waiting for someone better to enter the room.
 And please don’t check them out as if you were looking for a cheap thrill.
 This is 1-on-1 networking for business.
 You’re not hanging out at some singles club.
-Therefore, give them the respect they deserve.
+Therefore, please give them the respect they deserve.

 ⑨ Listen Twice, Speak Once

-Translation… let them do most of the talking and really tune in to what they are saying.
-Lending a true ear is one of the biggest signs of respect.
+Translation—let them do most of the talking and really tune in to what they are saying.
+Lending an undivided ear is one of the most prominent signs of respect.

 ⑩ Take Notes

 Before proceeding with this one, be sure to ask for permission.
-For example you might say: “You’re sharing some very important stuff here.
-Would you mind if I took a few notes to make sure I don’t forget any of it?”
-This just oozes respect as well as lets the other person know that you believe what they’re saying is important… a major compliment.
+For example, you might say: “You’re sharing some significant stuff here.
+Would you mind if I took a few notes to ensure I don’t forget any of it?”
+This oozes respect and lets the other person know that you believe what they’re saying is important—a major compliment.

 ⑪ Identify Next Steps

-The meeting’s just about over.
+The meeting’s almost over.
 What now?
 Where do you go from here?
 Does it make sense to take this relationship to the next level?
 How so?
 Is this a potential networking power partner?

 Whatever the outcome of the meeting, communicate whatever next steps you feel makes sense—even if it’s nothing.